Xilmi/Rotp-Fusion/README.md

 2025.03.04 (BR)
 - New option for auto-scout, auto-colonize and auto-Attack:
-  - Each design can be given its own number of sip to be sent.
+  - Each design can be given its own number of ships to be sent.
     - Scroll over the button to change the value.
     - Middle click to assign the governor common value.
     - Right click to toggle the governor automation.